lajohnston/eco/README.md

 # Eco Entity Component System

-Eco is a lightweight, optimised, entity-component-system library for JavaScript/HTML5 games that lets you define your components and game logic as decoupled POJO/Vanilla JS.
+Eco is a lightweight, optimised, entity-component-system framework for JavaScript/HTML5 games that lets you define your components and game logic as decoupled POJO/Vanilla JS.
 The API described below is in development, but a fully functional earlier version is available under the releases tab.